A Parallel Batch-Dynamic Data Structure for the Closest Pair Problem: Review of the Sparse Partition Data Structure

 \subsection{Obtaining the Closest Pair}

-As observed by both Khuller and Matias~\cite{khuller1995simple} and Golin \etal~\cite{golin1998randomized}, although the grid data structure rejects far pairs, and becomes more fine-grained with a larger $i$, the grid at the last ($L$-th) level does not necessarily contain the closest pair.
-For example, illustrated in Figure~\ref{fig:example}, $S_3$ for the last level does not contain the closest pair $(x,y)$, as $x$ is sparse on level 2 and did not get copied to $S_3$.
-Therefore, we need to check all levels to find the closest pair.
+As observed by both Khuller and Matias~\cite{khuller1995simple} and Golin et al.~\cite{golin1998randomized}, although the grid data structure rejects far pairs, and becomes more fine-grained with a larger $i$, the grid at the last ($L$'th) level does not necessarily contain the closest pair.
+For example, as illustrated in Figure~\ref{fig:example}, $S_3$ for the last level does not contain the closest pair $(x,y)$, as $x$ is sparse on level 2 and not included in $S_3$.
+Therefore, we need to check more than just the last level.